ZLI Reference Manual

 's internal store.

 These values are not verified against expected keys.
-When encountering an unknown or known but unset key, the resulting value will be undefined
+When encountering an unknown or known but unset key, the resulting value will be

 .